 4. An Expanding Toledo Dining Scene

 Looking for a new dining adventure?
-Winter is the perfect time to experience our newly opened dining and drinking establishments!
-Here are some of the hottest ones you need to try!
+Winter is the perfect time to experience our hip and trendy dining and drinking establishments!
+Here are some of the latest and greatest...

 The Chop House is a destination restaurant perfect for special occasions and also a great place for guests to relax and enjoy the bar and lounge.
 Savor exceptional cuts of USDA Prime beef, enjoy the freshest seafood and delight in house-made from scratch desserts.

-Located at the new Renaissance Toledo Downtown Hotel, The Heights, is a one of a kind rooftop bar offering stunning 360 sweeping skyline views.
+Located at the Renaissance Toledo Downtown Hotel, the Brim House, serves up classic American in a contemporary setting with an open kitchen concept and spectacular views of the Maumee River.
+Their lively bar and lounge serves up an array of craft cocktails, beer and a top-notch wine list.
+Head up to the top floor to The Heights, a one of a kind rooftop bar offering stunning 360 sweeping skyline views.
 It’s a perfect stop to unwind with a glass of wine or craft cocktail, small plates or wood-fired pizza.

-An awesome daily events schedule awaits you – excluding Mondays – with Glass Blowing Demonstrations happening each day at 2 p.m. with additional times scheduled daily.
+An awesome daily events schedule awaits you – excluding Mondays – with glassblowing demonstrations happening each day at 2 p.m. with additional times scheduled daily.
 Docent led tours of spectacular exhibitions bring artwork to life, and the Family Center introduces children to the joy of creating their very own masterpiece!
-Admission is always free and make sure to visit The Museum Café and the Museum Store featuring collector’s corner.
+Admission is always free and make sure to visit The Museum Café and the Museum Store.

 A classic cappuccino.
 A bold espresso.
 A soothing latte.
 Whatever choice of liquid energy you prefer, you’ll be savoring every last drop at these Toledo area locally owned coffee houses.